Religious views on genetically modified foods: Judaism

+Kashrut

+Kashrut laws state that all plants are considered Kosher.

+Many Rabbinic authorities believe that genetic material separated from the parent organism is "inert," or separate from the parent organism.
+Thus, genetic material that is transferred from a non-kosher species is no longer considered food, as it does not have taste and is considered separate from the non-kosher species.
+Rabbinic authorities generally assert that genetic material from non-kosher species is not in itself non-kosher and does not render the new organism non-kosher.

-From the perspective of kosher laws, food made with genes from pigs or other non-kosher animals would likely be nonkosher.
+Some may argue, however, that food made with genes from pigs or other non-kosher animals would likely be non-kosher.

+Genetic engineering also poses Kashrut concerns regarding the changing of physical characteristics of animals.
+Kashrut only permits eating animals with split hooves that chooses their cud.
+However, genetic engineering may permit a traditionally non-Kosher animal to attain these characteristics.
+This has a difficult response, according to Halakha.

 Islam

 Islam too forbids eating of pork, and Islamic scholars have also raised concern about the theoretical production of foods with genes from pigs.

 And there are varying perspectives.
 A seminar of Islamic scholars in Kuwait on genetics and genetic engineering in October 1998 concluded that although there are fears about the possibility of the harmful effects of GM food technology and GM food products on human beings and the environment, there are no laws within Islam which stop the genetic modification of food crops and animals.
 And in 2003, the Indonesian Ulemas Council (MUI) approved the importation and consumption of genetically modified food products by Indonesian Muslims.
 Others have written that while there are Quranic verses forbidding humanity from defacing God's creation, these "cannot be invoked as a total and radical ban on genetic engineering ...
 If carried too far, it would conflict with many forms of curative surgery that also entail some change in God's creation".

 Voices in opposition to GMOs argue that there is no need for genetic modification of food crops because God created everything perfectly and man does not have any right to manipulate anything that God has created.